YashTariyal/banking-platform/docs/account-service.md

           # secret-key: base64-encoded-hmac-key
 ```

-- The **account-service acts only as a JWT-protected resource server**:
+- The **account-service primarily acts as a JWT-protected resource server**:
-  - It does **not** expose login, logout, or token refresh endpoints.
-  - JWTs must be issued by your central identity provider (e.g. `identity-service` in this platform or an external IdP like Okta/Keycloak/Auth0).
+  - It does **not** handle username/password login – JWTs must still be issued by your central identity provider (e.g. `identity-service` or an external IdP like Okta/Keycloak/Auth0).
-  - Clients call identity-service/IdP to obtain a token, then call account-service with `Authorization: Bearer <token>`.
+  - Clients call identity-service/IdP to obtain an initial `access_token`, then call account-service with `Authorization: Bearer <token>`.
+  - Additionally, account-service now exposes **demo refresh token helpers** that:
+    - Issue long-lived **opaque refresh tokens** and store them in an in-memory cache.
+    - Allow validating those refresh tokens via a dedicated endpoint.
+    - Do **not** mint new JWTs themselves – in a real deployment, your IdP remains the sole issuer of JWT access and refresh tokens.

 - When `account.security.enabled=true`:
   - All `/api/**` endpoints require a valid `Authorization: Bearer <token>` header.